-Strategic Review
+Investment Review

-Following its appointment in April 2017 SQN completed a thorough strategic review of the Company's platform investments, resulting in a rationalisation of platform-originated or related investments.
+Following its appointment in April 2017, SQN completed a thorough strategic review of the Company's platform investments, resulting in a rationalisation of platform-originated or related investments.
+At the time of writing I am pleased to report that platform related investments now represent less than 50% of the total investable capital and by January 2019, it is expected that platform investments will be reduced to below 30% of the portfolio.
+This represents a significant improvement in the risk profile of the Company.